WLTZ: SagamoreHill ownership

 Lewis kept WLTZ until 2007, when it was sold to SagamoreHill Broadcasting; it was the last television property owned by Lewis.
 In November 2007, the station brought back weeknight newscasts (seen at 6, 7, and 11 p.m., or 5, 6, and 10 Central) in partnership with the Independent News Network (INN) of Davenport, Iowa.
 Originally, the early evening shows aired in traditional half-hour formats, while the late newscast ran for 11 minutes.
 The Iowa-based news presenters read stories prepared by local reporters in Columbus; WLTZ also partnered with the Ledger-Enquirer newspaper for local coverage.

 WLTZ converted to digital-only broadcasting February 17, 2009.
 That same year, the station added The CW to a subchannel after the network discontinued its relationship with Pappas Telecasting, owner of WLGA (channel 66), then the region's CW affiliate.
 In 2012, the station restored local news production from Columbus.

 In September 2020, SagamoreHill entered into an eight-year shared services agreement with Gray to provide back-office services including master control, engineering services, and promotional services, as well as newscasts for WLTZ.
 On November 24, 2020, television industry website FTVLive.com reported that WLTZ had produced its final newscast on November 20 and that many employees were then laid off.
 WLTZ now simulcasts newscasts produced by WTVM.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+WLTZ's transmitter is located on NBC 38 Drive off Buena Vista Road on the east side of Columbus.
+The station's signal is multiplexed: